fixingthenet/fxnet-blobber/README.md

 ### API

 The service has two operation modes:
- * POST you define the transformations via the json body
+ * POST: you define the transformations via the json body
- * GET you define the transformations via the url path
+ * GET: you define the transformations via the url path

 In the GET mode:
  * transformation pipeline is encoded into the url